UDL Conversations Series

 Universal Design for Learning (UDL) is an educational framework that leverages the values of accessibility and inclusion in designing accessible, inclusive, and usable methods, materials, and environments that reduce learning barriers and welcome learner variability.

 The UDL Conversations Series highlights practices and considerations from U of T staff and instructors.
-Starting Winter 2025, come chat with and learn from our community in fostering accessible and inclusive teaching and learning for all.
+Come chat with and learn from our community in fostering accessible and inclusive teaching and learning for all.

 Universal Design for Learning = accessibility + inclusion + usability